Miami: Airports

 Miami International Airport serves as the primary international airport of the Greater Miami Area.
 One of the busiest international airports in the world because of its centric location, Miami International Airport caters to over 45 million passengers a year.
 The airport is a major hub and the largest international gateway for American Airlines.

 Miami International is the second busiest airport by passenger traffic in Florida, the United States' third-largest international port of entry for foreign air passengers, behind New York's John F. Kennedy International Airport and Los Angeles International Airport.
 The airport's extensive international route network includes non-stop flights to over seventy international cities in North and South America, Europe, Africa, Asia, and the Middle East.

 Nearby Fort Lauderdale–Hollywood International Airport and Palm Beach International Airport also serve commercial traffic in the Miami area.
 Miami-Opa Locka Executive Airport in Opa-locka and Miami Executive Airport in an unincorporated area southwest of Miami serve general aviation traffic in the Miami area.

 Cycling and walking

 The city government under former mayor Manny Diaz took an ambitious stance in support of bicycling in Miami for both recreation and commuting.
-In 2010, Miami was ranked as the 44th-most bike-friendly city in the U.S., according to Bicycling Magazine.

-A 2011 study by Walk Score ranked Miami the eighth-most walkable of the 50 largest cities in the U.S.